Siirry pääsisältöön

 If the pre-examiner does not approve, the student may appeal to the artistic committee, which may grant the student permission to perform at its own discretion.

-1. The student must register for the concert no later than six weeks before the concert by filling in the registration form and submitting it to the DocMus office (cf. link on the right).
+1. The student must register for the concert no later than six weeks before the concert by submitting the electric registration form to the doctoral school specialist Sirpa Järvelä and to the appointed producer.
 The registration form must bear the signature of the pre-examiner as the proof of approval; the artistic committee cannot assess a concert without approved pre-examination.
 Based on the registration, the DocMus Doctoral School convenes an artistic (examination) committee (the date has, of course, been set with the committee in advance).

 Concert Flyer and Sheet Music

 1. The concert flyer text is submitted for examination to the artistic dissertation supervisor no later than six weeks prior to the concert.
+It is essential to agree the examination with the supervisors already at the beginning of the semester because of varying schedules.
 In addition to a high quality musical performance and carefully compiled programmes, our concerts are characterized by interesting flyer texts.
 The artistic dissertation supervisor helps the student to correct minor flaws and provides instructions on how to proceed if there is a need for more extensive editing.

 2. After this, the student delivers the flyer text to the concert producer four weeks prior to the concert.
 The text must state the name of the full degree and the share of the concert in it.

-3. If the concert programme includes other than standard repertoire compositions, the student delivers copies of the sheet music for the artistic committee to the office of the DocMus Doctoral School or electronically directly to the members of the committee four weeks prior to the concert.
+3. If the concert programme includes other than standard repertoire compositions, the student sends digital copies of the sheet music directly to the artistic committee.
+If the material is printed it must be delivered to the office of the DocMus Doctoral School four weeks prior to the concert for delivering forward.

 Assessment of Concerts and Recordings

-The Academic Council appoints an artistic committee with at least five members to examine the artistic component of the demonstration of proficiency.
+The Board of Sibelius Academy appoints an artistic committee with at least three members to examine the artistic component of the demonstration of proficiency.
 The Council nominates one member of the artistic committee as the chair.
 The student may issue a comment on the composition of the examination committee prior to its appointment.

-The artistic committee gives feedback to the student immediately after the concert.
-However, before the feedback discussion, the members must hold preliminary discussions among themselves as to whether the concert is a pass or a fail.
+The artistic committee gives feedback to the student after the concert at the first possible working day.
+However in the not-scaled-degrees, before the feedback discussion, the members must hold preliminary discussions among themselves as to whether the concert is a pass or a fail.
 After this, the student is invited to take part in the discussion.
+In the scaled degree the concerts are approved at the final public examination.
 Each committee member submits a brief written statement to the chair within one week of each artistic component.
 The chair fills in the lower section of the registration form/record, indicating whether the concert is a pass or a fail.
-The form is submitted to the office of the Doctoral School within two weeks of the concert.
+The chair will submit the filled-up form to the specialist mentioned in the form within two weeks of the concert.
 A fail decision must include a written statement, which is submitted to the Head of the Doctoral School in question within two weeks of the concert.
 The performance may be repeated at the committee’s discretion.
 The possibility to repeat the performance must be stated on the written statement.

 The artistic component in a Licentiate Degree must demonstrate high artistic standards.
 The artistic component in a Doctoral Degree must demonstrate extremely high artistic standards.

 Assessment and feedback focus particularly on the standard of the performance, the student’s artistic development during studies, and how the concert and recording programmes function as a whole.
+In the scaled degree the focus is headed to the whole of the both artistic and resarch components.
 During the feedback discussion, the committee may propose changes to the programmes of upcoming artistic components.
 If the student decides to change them, approval must be obtained in the manner determined by the Head of the Doctoral School.

-Following the final doctoral concert or equivalent the committee prepares a reasoned written statement to the Academic Council concerning the artistic component of the dgree.
+Following the final doctoral concert or equivalent the committee prepares a reasoned written statement to the Board of Sibelius Academy concerning the artistic component of the degree or in the scaled degree of the whole of the degree.
 The statement must contain a characterization and assessment of each component of the artistic demonstrations, a critical analysis of the performer’s merits, concluding remarks, and a proposed grade (“fail”, “pass”, or, for a special reason, “pass with honours”).
 The chair discusses the final statement proposal with all members of the committee.
 The chair may sign the final statement on behalf of the entire committee.
 The statement must include the names of all committee members who assessed the artistic demonstration.
 Each member of the board may also provide a separate statement.

 The student may issue a comment on the final statement of the artistic committee.